TomTuckerGolf.com

 Proper Swingweight

-The proper swingweight range for any conventional style putter in any length is very important it is another key putter fitting variable that most golfers are not aware of, but one that can benefit them immensely.
+The proper swingweight range for any conventional style putter in any length is very important.
+It is another key putter fitting variable that most golfers are not aware of, but one that can benefit them immensely.

 Putterhead Playability